douglaswlee/The-Island-of-Misfit-Takehomes/Estimate-RAPMs/README.md

 3. Any other parameter specifications that I thought would be necessary/useful -- but to provide default values when needed.

 The tool to be developed was to assume that any model implemented to estimate the offensive and defensive RAPM for each player was already validated, so no true machine learning modeling workflow was needed.

+### How long did you have to do this assignment?

+Initially 1 week, but wound up having a couple additional days to work on it since that week coincided with Thanksgiving weekend.

 ### About the Code